hapax/hapax.github.io/assets/chuzenji.md

 I tramp upstairs to deposit my backpack and pretzels, catch my breath, and take in the view of the lake.
-As I come back down the stairs, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
+Descending again, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
 The woman materialises out of the gloom to rescue toddler and keys, muttering apologies, but not without suppressing a smile of her own.